-Information Technology Instruction Support.
-The Information Technology Instruction Support (IT/IS) Group serves as a development center for the effective use of technology in the design and delivery of instruction.
+Digital Media and Instructional Technologies.
+Digital Media and Instructional Technologies (DMIT) is a development center for the effective use of technology in the design and delivery of instruction.
 Staffed with faculty, researchers, and students skilled in the areas of system design, graphics, interactive software, Web-based instructional design and delivery, and digital video production, this innovation-driven group enables faculty to maximize the impact of their instruction through the use of technology.
-From this perspective, IT/IS fosters technological innovation by serving as a research and development unit, a production group, and a training facility.
+From this perspective, DMIT fosters technological innovation by serving as a research and development unit, a production group, and a training facility.

-IT/IS collaborates with faculty in the coordination of cross-disciplinary research and production projects relating to the integration of technology with education.
+DMIT collaborates with faculty in the coordination of cross-disciplinary research and production projects relating to the integration of technology with education.
 Through partnerships with ASU faculty and researchers, other educational institutions, as well as public and private community entities, grant-writing teams are assembled to leverage support not otherwise available to a single academic unit or faculty member.
 Central to effective support services is the establishment of a partnership among the various support units within the university.
-IT/IS coordinates the efforts of these groups-which include the College of Extended Education, University Libraries, Disability Resources for Students, and the Office for Research and Sponsored Projects Administration-to provide faculty with a wide array of instruction support services. tomized approaches for instructors in specific programs.
-For more information about IT/IS, access the Web site at is.asu.edu.
+DMIT coordinates the efforts of these groups-which include the College of Extended Education, University Libraries, the Disability Resource Center for Academic Access and Achievement, and the Office for Research and Sponsored Projects Administration-to provide faculty with a wide array of instruction support services.